truebguillaume/Teletext/README.md

 ![teletext](/teletext.jpg)

 ## Description
-Teletext is a multi users UDP application who looks like the ancien teltext.
+Teletext is a multi users UDP application who looks like the ancien teletext.
 The app use the Teletext protocol, you can find the information about it [here.](/PROTOCOL.md)

 ## Building the app